 2.3.4.3.1.
 At the option of the Contracting Party, as an alternative to paragraph 2.3.1. or 2.3.2., the manufacturer may request to use the bench ageing procedure laid down in Annex 3.
 The bench ageing durability test, as laid down in Annex 3, shall determine the emissions of an aged vehicle by means of ageing the vehicle catalyst with the standard bench cycle (SBC) to produce the same amount of deterioration experienced by the catalyst due to thermal deactivation over the assigned test distance test laid down in paragraph 2.4.

 2.3.4.3.2.
 The emission results of the vehicle that has accumulated more than 100 km after it was first started at the end of the production line and the deterioration factors as determined using the procedure as set out in Annex 3 shall not exceed the emission limits in the applicable type I emission laboratory test cycle, as set out in paragraph 7. of Amendment 5 to UN GTR No. 2.
-The emission results of the vehicle that has accumulated more than 100 km after it was first started at the end of the production line, the deterioration factors as determined using the procedure as set out in Annex 3 , the total emissions (calculated with the multiplication or additive equations), and the emission limit set out in paragraph 7. of UN GTR No.2 Amendment 5 shall be added to the test report.
+The emission results of the vehicle that has accumulated more than 100 km after it was first started at the end of the production line, the deterioration factors as determined using the procedure as set out in Annex 3 , the total emissions (calculated with the multiplication or additive equations), and the emission limit set out in paragraph 7. of Amendment 5 to UN GTR No.2 shall be added to the test report.

 2.3.4.4.
 At the request of the manufacturer, an additive exhaust emission deterioration factor (D.E.F.) may be calculated and used for the procedure set out in paragraph 2.3.1. and 2.3.2.
 The deterioration factor shall be calculated for each pollutant as follows: